 Royal Enfield Hunter 350 |

-Both the machines comes with,
+Both the machines come with,

 - Dual channel ABS